michielper/ZESBEEN/README.md

 # ZESBEEN

-!!! work in progress - not complete nor completely uploaded yet !!!
+!!! work in progress !!!

 Arduino project for walking six-legged robot.
 Pronounce "zesbeen" as "zesbane", it means of course sixlegs.